artrayme/JMantic/README.md

 * **Modern language features**.
 The project must use the latest lts-versions of java and not limit itself to new features of the language
 * **Easy to support**.
 The minimum number of required third-party libraries was used for the implementation.

-It is important to note that at this stage of project development there is no goal to make a fast library (due to the technical limitations of sc-machine, as well as a deviation from the main goals of the project).
+It is important to note that at this stage of project development there is no goal to make a fast library (due to the technical limitations of the sc-machine, as well as a deviation from the main goals of the project).

 ****

 ## Package

-If you want to use JMantic in your programs, follow these steps
+If you want to use JMantic in your programs, follow these steps:

 ### Gradle